 21.8 million people took an international ferry trip from the UK in 2018, with another 42.7 million using domestic ferry routes.
 It’s a booming market, and has a huge range of advantages for people going on holiday, the main one being that you’re not limited by baggage allowance and have ultimate flexibility.
-Travelling on ferries when you have a motorhome isn’t an unusual thing to do, but there’s lots more to think about than when booking on as a foot passenger or with the family car.
+Ferry travel in your motorhome isn’t an unusual thing to do, but there’s lots more to think about than when booking on as a foot passenger or with the family car.

 Well the easy answer to that one would be wherever you like.
 There are lots of options for ferry travel with your motorhome both in the UK and further afield.
 Scottish island hopping, the island of Ireland or the Channel Islands are all options, or you could take the tried and tested option of driving to the Channel ports and then across into France.
 Having the motorhome with you also gives somewhere to rest, relax and break the journey with a quick nap or a cup of tea once you get to the other side.